 Stockton has a long history of excessive violent crime in relation to its population size.
-According to statistics released by the Federal Bureau of Investigations (FBI), in 2013, Stockton ranked the third highest violent crime rating among California cities with a population of over 100,000.
-That statistic marked the sixth straight year Stockton was ranked amongst the top 10.
-Nationwide, Stockton was ranked nineteenth with the most violent crime.
-The Stockton Police Department is currently staffed at a ratio of 1.17 officers per 1,000 residents within the population served.
+According to statistics released by the Federal Bureau of Investigations (FBI), in 2014, Stockton ranked the second highest violent crime rating among California cities with a population of over 100,000.
+That statistic marked the seventh straight year Stockton was ranked amongst the top 10.
+Nationwide, Stockton is ranked thirty-two with the most violent crime, according to more recent studies.
+The Stockton Police Department is currently staffed at a ratio of 1.43 officers per 1,000 residents within the population served.
 According to the United States Department of Justice (DOJ) Bureau of Justice Statistics (BJS), the national average for a city with a population over 250,000 is 2.5 officers per 1,000 residents.